 The local government is not required to serve households with incomes up to 120% AMI, although that is the maximum income level established by FHFC.
 Further, set-asides for specific populations or uses are not required by FHFC.
-As a matter of local policy, however, the local government may decide to serve only lower income households (e.g., up to 80% AMI) and establish its own set-asides as a local policy decision (e.g., 35% for housing reentry and rent assistance for homeless households).
+However, a local government may decide to serve only lower income households (e.g., up to 80% AMI) and establish its own set-asides as a local policy decision (e.g., 35% for housing reentry and rent assistance for homeless households).